loopback-kr/KakaoTalkAdGuard/README.md

 <sup>May 30, 2023</sup>

-- Fixed issue where the send button was removed when sending files.
+- Fixed issue where the send button was removed when sending files in chat room.

 ### 1.0.0.0